dailydotdev/docs/docs/key-features/search.md

 Here are some of its most impactful features:

-* **No Hallucinations, No Made-Up Answers**: While many other AI-powered search engines try to 'guess' what you're looking for, daily.dev Search values accuracy above all.
+* **No Hallucinations, No Made-Up Answers**: While many other AI-powered search engines are optimized to answer, we optimize for accuracy.
 If the engine doesn't know the answer to your query, it will simply tell you.
 No made-up answers, no hallucinations.
 Period.
 * **Fully Transparant with a Complete List of Sources**: Transparency is one of our core values.
 Our search engine provides a comprehensive list of sources for each answer, allowing you to trace the information back to its roots and explore further if you wish.
 * **Always Up to Date**: daily.dev Search is connected to the web, ensuring that the answers you receive are not only accurate but also up-to-date with the latest information and trends.
 * **Concise and Straight to the Point Results**: Clarity and conciseness are crucial when you're trying to solve a problem. daily.dev Search offers answers that are brief yet informative.
 For queries requiring more in-depth information, we provide a summarized bottom line upfront so you can grasp the essentials before diving in and spending your time.